Date: Oct 16, 2021.

-Ronald W. Richardson is former Clinical Director of the North Shore Counseling Center, pastoral counselor, author of many books on family systems theory and is currently a retired pastor living in West Vancouver, BC, Canada.
+Ronald W. Richardson is former Training Director of the North Shore Counseling Center, pastoral counselor, author of many books on family systems theory and is currently a retired pastor living in West Vancouver, BC, Canada.

 Richardson attended UCLA where he received his BA in English Literature in 1962.
-He then went on to Princeton Theological Seminary and received his MD in Biblical Studies in 1966.
+He then went on to Princeton Theological Seminary and received his M.Div in Biblical Studies in 1966.
 Later, he finished his studies at Colgate/Rochester Divinity School receiving his Doctorate in 1976.

 Ron Richardson is the author of Family Ties That Bind: A Self-Help Guide to Change through Family of Origin Therapy (Self Counsel Press 1984), Birth Order and You: How Your Sex and Position in the Family Affect Your Personality and Relationships (Self Counsel Press 1990), and Creating a Healthier Church: Family Systems Theory, Leadership, and Congregational Life (Fortress Press 1996).